- 1 Silicone breast prosthesis and rheumatic disease

 - However, traces of silicone in liver have been found, which may be a potential health problem in itself

 Occurs Fibromyalgia more often after insertion of silicone prostheses?

 - Large studies show no increased occurrence of Fibromyalgia after silicone dentures

 Occurs abnormal Antibodies after insertion of silicone prostheses?

-- One has tested blood for, among others, ANA, rheumatoid factors, cardiolipin antibody and silicate antibody in various studies without associations being found
+- Blood has been tested for, among other things, ANA, rheumatoid factors, cardiolipin antibody and silicate antibody in various studies without any connections being found.

 Are newer breast implants safer than before?

 - Yes, prostheses are now made to hold better, and silicone leakage is less frequent (reference: Baek WY, 2014)

 Can Restylane and other fillers other than silicone cause rheumatic disease?